MIROC-DOC/model_description/draft/p-intro.md

 ## Overview of Physical Processes.

-**NOTE: the descriptions in this section are outdated.**

 As a physical process, we can consider the following

+- Cumulus convection
- - cumulus convection process
+- Shallow convection

- - large-scale condensation process
+- Large scale condensation

- - radiation process
+- Cloud microphysics

- - vertical diffusion process
+- Radiation

- - surface flux
+- Turbulence

- - Surface and underground processes
+- Surface fluxes

- - gravitational wave resistance
+- Gravity wave drag

 We compute the time-varying terms $F_x, F_y, Q, M, S$ for the forecast variables from these processes, and perform time integration.
 In order to evaluate the atmospheric and surface fluxes, the ground surface sub-model is used.
 The ground surface sub-model uses such predictors as the ground temperature ($T_g$), ground moisture ($W_g$), and snow cover ($W_y$) as predictor variables.

+**NOTE: the descriptions in this section are outdated.**

 ### Fundamental Equations.